EisenbergEffect/hello-web-components/README.md

 ## Step Two

-* Add a constructor and call `this.attachShadow(...)` to create a Shadow DOM tree that will describe how your custom element renders itself.
-Pass `mode: 'open'` so that the `shadowRoot` and internal elements are still accessible from the outside via JavaScript.
-Using `open` mode is the standard practice.
-Make sure you have a strong case for `closed` mode before choosing to go that way.
+1. Add a constructor to your class.
+After the call to `super()`, call `this.attachShadow(...)`  to create a Shadow DOM tree that your custom element will use for rendering.
+Pass the options `{ mode: 'open' }` so that the shadow root and its internal elements are still accessible externally via JavaScript and via the developer tools.
-* Once the Shadow DOM is attached, you can access `this.shadowRoot` and set its `innerHTML` to the HTML of your choosing.
+2. Once the Shadow DOM is attached, you can access this.shadowRoot and set its innerHTML property to the HTML of your choosing.
-* Refresh the browser and observe that your `innerHTML`'s content is now rendering, but we no longer can see the content of the element being rendered.
+3. Refresh the browser and observe that your Shadow DOM `innerHTML` content is now rendering but that the content of the element itself, the text "Web Components", is no longer being rendered.
 Where has it gone?
-* Open the inspector and observe that there's a `#shadow-root` node that you can inspect to see what you provided as `innerHTML`.
-Your content is still in the DOM as well, but it isn't rendering.
-This is because the browser does not know how to compose your content into the Shadow DOM.
+4. Open the inspector and verify that there's a `#shadow-root` node that you can inspect to see what you provided as `innerHTML`.
+Note that your content is still in the DOM as well, even though it isn't rendering.
+The reason it isn't rendering is because the browser does not know how to compose the Light DOM content with the Shadow DOM.
 We'll fix that next.

 #### index.js